bdusell/singularity-tutorial/README.md

 available on Notre Dame's CRC computing cluster.
 Containers allow you to package the environment that your code depends on inside of a portable unit.
 This is extremely useful for ensuring that your code can be run portably on other machines.
-It is also usefuly for installing software, packages, libraries, etc. in environments where you do not have root privileges, like the CRC.
+It is also useful for installing software, packages, libraries, etc. in environments where you do not have root privileges, like the CRC.
 I will show you how to install PyTorch with GPU support inside of a container and run a simple PyTorch program to train a neural net.